Florida Legislature rejects weapons ban with massacre survivors en route to Capitol

+CNN will hold a town hall with the classmates and parents of victims in the Florida school shooting as well as members of the community.
+"Stand Up: The Students of Stoneman Douglas Demand Action" will air live at 9 p.m.
+ET Wednesday.

-(CNN)The Florida state House on Tuesday rejected a ban on assault weapons and large capacity magazines as dozens of survivors of last week's school shooting headed to the state Capitol to turn their grief into political action.
+(CNN)The Florida state House on Tuesday rejected a ban on many semiautomatic guns and large capacity magazines as dozens of survivors of last week's school shooting headed to the state Capitol to turn their grief into political action.

 Lawmakers voted down a motion to consider the ban during a session that opened with a prayer for the 17 people killed by a former student last Wednesday at Marjory Stoneman Douglas High School in Parkland.
 The vote in the Republican-dominated body was 36-71.